Day 2: Wednesday 26 November

 - Kerrie Jones, Bereavement Services Lead, Mary Stevens Hospice

-- Dr Sabrina Bajwah, Clinical Reader in the Department of Palliative Care, Policy and Rehabilitation, King’s College London, and Honorary Palliative Care Consultant at King’s College Hospital
+- Dr Sabrina Bajwah, Clinical Reader in the Department of Palliative Care, Policy & Rehabilitation, King’s College London, and Honorary Palliative Care Consultant at King’s College Hospital; and Trustee, Hospice UK

-- Dr Alison Penny, Assistant Director, Wellbeing, National Children’s Bureau; Director, Children Bereavement Network and Coordinator, National Bereavement Alliance
+- Dr Alison Penny MBE, Assistant Director – Wellbeing, National Children’s Bureau; Director, Childhood Bereavement Network; Coordinator, National Bereavement Alliance

 👥: Equity, Diversity and Inclusion, Community Engagement